 A guy playing a traditional Rajasthani instrument, Ravanahatha, near Ranthambore National Park.

 Agra/Taj Mahal, Uttar Pradesh

-After days outside of the tourists destinations, I felt ambivalent about visiting Taj Mahal as I was dreading the hordes of tourist.
-But even though every experience is hampered by security checks, touts, lines, TM is an absolute miracle.
+After days outside of the tourist destinations, I felt ambivalent about visiting the Taj Mahal as I was dreading the hordes of tourists.
+But even though every experience is hampered by security checks, touts, and lines, TM is an absolute miracle.
 Erected by Shah Jahan almost 400 years ago, most people do not realize this is one of the many lasting impacts of Muslim (Mughal) culture in India.